UNIONS Optical Identifications for VLASS Radio Sources in the Euclid Sky (UNVEIL) I. A Catalog of ~146,000 Radio Galaxies up to z~5: Discussion

 In each dropout selection, three adjacent bands have to be used.
 We therefore only select dropout candidates if the photometric measurements of these bands are not flagged and have valid AB magnitudes (see \S\,\ref{sec: optical-radio correspondence}).
 Additionally, for \textit{g-}dropouts, the observation can barely detect fluxes prior to the Lyman break, thus the \textit{u-}band should be fainter than the detection limit with $\mathtt{MAG\_GAAP\_u==99}$, that is, there is no successful photometric measurement of the corresponding source.
 Likely, this criterion of \textit{u-}band for \textit{g-}dropouts should be applied to both \textit{u-} and \textit{g-}bands for \textit{r-}dropouts.
 Moreover, to ensure these high-$z$ candidates are real detections, we further require their $\tnr{i}{ABmag}$ to be brighter than the $10\sigma$ detection limit 23.8.
 Furthermore, to avoid foreground contaminants, we apply a magnitude cut of $\tnr{i}{ABmag}\geq23$.

 We show \textit{g-} and \textit{r-}dropout candidates in the upper and lower panels of Figure~\ref{fig: dropouts}, respectively.
 The above criteria produce 4,049 valid sources for the \textit{r-}dropouts, and only 12 of them can be at $z\sim5$, which is reasonable considering the limited depth of UNIONS.
 Of $\upda{63,019}$ UNIONS-VLASS sources with reliable BPZ photo-$z$, there are only 2 at $z>4.5$, comparable with the \textit{r-}dropout selections.

 The number of \textit{g-}dropout-selected sources is $477$, which exceeds the number counts of \upda{53} expected from reliable $3.5<\tnr{z}{photo}<4.5$ estimates by almost one order of magnitude.
 This potential excess in the number counts of \textit{g-}dropouts -- if they are not bona fide sources at $z\sim4$ -- could be explained by the contamination of foreground sources such as red elliptical galaxies at intermediate redshifts, whose $\tnr{D}{4000}$ break due to the absorption of old stellar populations mimic the Lyman break feature.
 The photometric errors of these foreground contaminations satisfy the selection criteria of the \textit{g-}dropout \citep[e.g.,][]{ono_great_2018}.
-For Subaru HSC, which has comparable optical number counts and similar efficient broadband wavelengths to those of UNIONS, \citet{ono_great_2018} found the contamination rate in the $i-$band magnitude bin of 22.5 can reach $\sim68\%$ and decreases to $\sim41\%$ at $\tnr{i}{ABmag}=23.1$ and to $\sim35\%$ at $\tnr{i}{ABmag}=23.7$ for \textit{g-}dropouts.
-Therefore, even if we only select UNIONS galaxies at the faint end of $i-$band ($\tnr{i}{AB}>23$), the contamination problem can still persist.
-Similarly, for $r-$dropouts, \citet{ono_great_2018} reported contaminate rates of approximately $23\%$ at $\tnr{z}{ABmag}=22.3$ and around $59\%$ at $\tnr{z}{ABmag}=23.5$, implying that merely $<5$ $r-$dropouts could be true positives if applying these estimates to UNIONS-VLASS.
-Nonetheless, under the optimistic assumption of HSC-level contamination rates, our UNIONS-VLASS radio galaxy catalog is expected to yield more than 200 HzRGs at $z \sim 4$, offering strong potential to significantly enhance the statistical robustness of studies on HzRGs.
+For Subaru HSC, which has comparable optical number counts and similar efficient broadband wavelengths to those of UNIONS, \citet{ono_great_2018} found the contamination rate in the $i$-band magnitude bin of 22.5 can reach $\sim68\%$ and decreases to $\sim41\%$ at $\tnr{i}{ABmag}=23.1$ and to $\sim35\%$ at $\tnr{i}{ABmag}=23.7$ for \textit{g-}dropouts.
+Therefore, even if we only select UNIONS galaxies at the faint end of $i$-band ($\tnr{i}{AB}>23$), the contamination problem can still persist. \apjsb{Similarly, for $r$-dropouts, \citet{ono_great_2018} reported contaminate rates of approximately $59\%$ at $\tnr{z}{ABmag}=22.3$ and around $23\%$ at $\tnr{z}{ABmag}=23.5$, implying that merely $<5$ $r$-dropouts could be true positives if applying these estimates to UNIONS-VLASS.} Nonetheless, under the optimistic assumption of HSC-level contamination rates, our UNIONS-VLASS radio galaxy catalog is expected to yield more than 200 HzRGs at $z \sim 4$, offering strong potential to significantly enhance the statistical robustness of studies on HzRGs.

 All in all, these expectations for high-\textit{z} RLAGNs are subject to the reliability of the photometry of UNIONS.
 A deeper investigation into the HzRGs will be conducted in future work using spectral energy distribution fittings combining IR data (Zhong et al. in preparation).